rsd15gr3/rsd3_ROS_stack/README.md

 # rsd3_ROS_stack
-Folder containing all the nodes from the RSD group 3
+Folder containing all the nodes from the RSD group 3.

 #Mission-code
-The mission part of the frobomind implementation
+The mission/decition making part of the frobomind implementation.

-#example_behavior
+#perception_pub_example
-This is a example of a behavior node.
+This is a example of how to pulish perception.
-It useds a message from the mission-code (See log for a how-to)
+Each part (eks. line follow) must publish a bool, if its able verify where it is/what to do (eks. able to see the line).

+#Defines
+Folder contating defines used by multiple packages.